 2. Evaluate the Damage

 It is important to evaluate the damage in order to determine what needs to be repaired or replaced on a roof leak repair.
 There may be small damage that can be fixed with a patch, while larger and more serious problems may require the replacement of the entire roofing system.
-A professional will be able to identify the source of the leak and recommend appropriate repairs.
+A professional will be able to identify the source of the leak and recommend appropriate commercial roof restoration procedures for commercial buildings as well.

 3. Repair the Leak